Bukas Luluhod ang Mga Tala

-Bukas Luluhod ang mga Tala (Tomorrow the Stars Will Kneel) is a 1985 Filipino film by Viva films.
-Directed by Emmanuel H. Borlaza, story by Nerissa Cabral, and screenplay by Jose N. Carreon and Orlando Nadres.
-The film was released on July 11, 1984.
-The film stars Sharon Cuneta, Eddie Rodriguez, Gina Pareno, Pilar Pilapil, Tommy Abuel, Rey “PJ” Abellana, Raymond Lauchengco, Lani Mercado, Eula Valdez, and Janet Elisa Giron as young Rebecca.
-The film is about a girl who was born in a dirt-poor family who swore revenge to the rich family that kept wronging them.
+Bukas Luluhod ang mga Tala (Tomorrow the Stars Will Kneel) is a 1984 Filipino drama film directed by Emmanuel H. Borlaza from a screenplay written by Jose N. Carreon and Orlando R. Nadres, based on the komiks serial written by Nerissa G. Cabral and serialized on Pilipino Komiks Atlas.
+Starring Sharon Cuneta, Eddie Rodriguez, Gina Pareño, Pilar Pilapil, Tommy Abuel, Rey "PJ" Abellana, Raymond Lauchengco, Lani Mercado, Eula Valdez, and Janet Elisa Giron, with special participation of Christopher de Leon, the film revolves around a girl who was born into a dirt-poor family and who swore revenge on the rich family that kept wronging them.

-The film is based on Nerissa Cabral's Pilipino Komiks Atlas Novel.
-The theme song "Pangarap na Bituin" is sung by Sharon Cuneta and composed by Willy Cruz.
+Produced and distributed by Viva Films, the film was theatrically released on July 11, 1984.
+The film's theme song "Pangarap na Bituin" is sung by Sharon Cuneta and composed by Willy Cruz.

 Plot

 The movie is about an illegitimate child Rebecca (Sharon Cuneta) who swore revenge against her father Don Roman Estrella (Eddie Rodriguez) and her legitimate half-sisters Alice (Lani Mercado) and Monet (Eula Valdez).
 The film's title, "Bukas Luluhod ang mga tala", comes from her swearing revenge against the Estrella family.

 Rebecca started performing and soon have a successful singing career.
 She planned on buying the Estrella home but relents and instead made peace with her father and her half-sister Monet.
-The film ends with Rebecca singing the chorus of “Pangarap na Bituin” while a montage of the movie plays.
+The film ends with Rebecca singing the chorus of "Pangarap na Bituin" while a montage of the movie plays.